guettli/learning-golang/README.md

 The goroutine inherits the variables of the surrounding scope.
 This can leak resources.

+## Table driven tests are overrated.

+I prefer simple tests which test one thing after the other.

 I prefer to use a normal/named function to start a goroutine: `go myfunc(myarg1, myarg2, myarg3)`.

 This way I know exactly which values are available for myfunc().